-Joanna Kotze received the 2013 New York Dance and Performance “Bessie” Award for Outstanding Emerging Choreographer.
-Her choreography has been presented at the National Arts Centre in Ottawa, Baryshnikov Arts Center, American Dance Institute (ADI), Danspace Project, Bard College’s Fisher Center, Jacob’s Pillow Inside/Out, New York Live Arts Studio Series, Dance New Amsterdam, Movement Research at the Judson Church, Roulette, Dixon Place, 92nd Street Y, WAXworks, Lu Magnus gallery, Soho20 gallery, Show Room Gowanus gallery, Industry City and the Thelma Sadoff Center for the Arts (WI).
-Joanna recently created new works on Toronto Dance Theatre, Zenon Dance, Ririe-Woodbury and the James Sewell Ballet and has a new commission this spring with Gibney Dance Company in NYC.
+Joanna received the 2013 New York Dance and Performance “Bessie” Award for Outstanding Emerging Choreographer.
+Her choreography has been presented at the National Arts Centre in Ottawa (2016), Baryshnikov Arts Center (2015), American Dance Institute (ADI) (2015), Bard College’s Fisher Center (2014), Danspace Project (2013), New York Live Arts Studio Series (2017, 2012), Jacob’s Pillow Inside/Out (2011), Dance New Amsterdam (2011), Movement Research at the Judson Church, Roulette, Dixon Place, 92nd Street Y, WAXworks, Lu Magnus gallery, Soho20 gallery, Show Room Gowanus gallery, Industry City and the Thelma Sadoff Center for the Arts (WI).

-She danced with Wally Cardona from 2000-2010, performing throughout NYC (including twice at BAM's Next Wave Festival) the United States, Canada, Europe and Mexico.
-She has also worked extensively with Kimberly Bartosik/daela and Netta Yerushalmy.
-Since moving to New York, she has also danced for Sam Kim, Sarah Skaggs, Christopher Williams, the Metropolitan Opera ballet, Daniel Charon, Nina Winthrop and others.
+Joanna danced with Wally Cardona from 2000-2010, performing throughout New York City (including twice at BAM's Next Wave Festival) the United States, Canada, Europe and Mexico.
+She is currently dancing for Kimberly Bartosik/daela, and Kota Yamazaki and has worked with Stacy Spence, Netta Yerushalmy, Sam Kim, Sarah Skaggs, Christopher Williams, the Metropolitan Opera ballet, Daniel Charon, Nina Winthrop and others.

-Joanna is on faculty at Movement Research and Gibney Dance.
-She has taught at and/or created original works for students at Barnard College, NYU’s Tisch School of the Arts, The New School, Long Island University, Alvin Ailey American Dance Center, Purchase College, Southern Utah University, Miami University, Ohio University and the American Dance Festival.
-She has studied Klein technique with Barbara Mahler since 2003, is originally from South Africa and has a BA in Architecture from Miami University.
+Joanna is on teaching faculty at Movement Research and Gibney Dance.
+She has taught at Barnard College, NYU’s Tisch School of the Arts, Eugene Lang College - The New School for Liberal Arts, Long Island University, Southern Utah University, Ohio University, Miami University Ohio, Salt Dance Fest and the American Dance Festival.
+She has studied Klein technique with Barbara Mahler since 2003, is originally from South Africa and has a BA in Architecture from Miami University (’98).